aws/jsii-compiler/SUPPORT.md

 Under _exceptional_ circumstances, the project maintainers may elect to derogate from this Support & Maintenance Policy.
-In cases where the decisision to derogate extends supplemental maintenance & support coverage for a release line, the increased coverage will simply be documented in the [repository's `README.md` document][readme].
+In cases where the decisision to derogate extends supplemental maintenance & support coverage for a release line, the increased coverage will be documented in the [repository's `README.md` document][readme].

-However, in situations where the derogation results in reduced support for one or more release lines, the decision to derogate is considered a "break glass" event and maintainers will document the motivation for the derogation, as well as provide extensive post-mortem analysis to determine and address the reason why this decision has to be taken, including an action plan put in place to ensure the same situation does not occur again in the future.
+However, in situations where the derogation results in reduced support for one or more release lines, the decision to derogate is considered a "break glass" event and maintainers will document the motivation for the derogation, as well as provide the post-mortem analysis to determine and address the reason why this decision has to be taken, including an action plan put in place to ensure the same situation does not occur again in the future.